 A great deal of the work of boxing involves disciplining the mind to do the opposite of what the body wants to do instinctively.
 If you drop your shoulders, you gain flexibility of movement and rhythm.
 If you breathe, you gain time to think strategically, coordinate footwork, and–most important of all–endure a three-minute round with somebody trying to make you look as if you really did fall off a cliff.

 Dealing with the reality in front of us is the best way I know of not to waste the time God has given us to do something worthwhile.
-What makes something worthwhile?
-It’s potential for good on other people and our precious planet.
 This is a spiritual exercise that exorcises the demon of the ego and can be applied to any profession or endeavor.
 In writing, it is what literary critic George Steiner called the “vacancy of self and spirit.”

 It can be done with or without sixteen-ounce gloves.